Chaos as floods submerge Mexico's Acapulco, death toll rises

 Though both of the storms have dissipated, rain is still falling in much of country and more than 1 million people have so far been affected by flooding.

-The U.S. National Hurricane Center said rain caused by the remnants of Ingrid could still produce life-threatening floods and mud slides in a large part of eastern Mexico.
+The U.S. National Hurricane Centre said rain caused by the remnants of Ingrid could still produce life-threatening floods and mud slides in a large part of eastern Mexico.

 Landslides have buried homes and a bus in the eastern state of Veracruz.
 Thousands were evacuated from flooded areas, some by helicopter, and taken to shelters.